Erycus/images/README.md

 Edited the Pterodactyl images for my own purposes on Github because the docker image can't be pulled and then modified from quay.io.
-The only thing that has changed here is I modified the java-11 branch to use openjdk7 (https://github.com/Erycus/images/commit/e2540dae8f0353feb008ffae5717565310d2360f).
+The only thing that has changed here is I modified the java-11 branch (now called java-7) to use openjdk7 (https://github.com/Erycus/images/commit/e2540dae8f0353feb008ffae5717565310d2360f).
 This is because I have an old minecraft modpack that can't run on Java 8+ versions...
 If you're a normal person like me and just need openjdk 7 on pterodactyl panel for whatever reason, you can use the docker image: erycus/pterodactyl:latest
 I make precisely zero guarantees towards the saftey or security of your server or any consequences arising from the use of the above image.